Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store your tablets at room temperature in the original, closed container.
-Protect from moisture and excessive heat.
-Keep out of reach of children and animals.
+Store tablets at room temperature in the original container, protected from moisture and light.
+Keep out of reach of children and pets.
+Do not store in humid places such as bathrooms.
+Check the package for the labeled storage range.

 Benefits